-Since 2002, Energy Trust has cumulatively added $9.5 billion to Oregon’s economy, including $3 billion in wages, $503 million in small business income and 76,000 full-time jobs lasting a year.
-Our network of more than 1,900 trade ally contractors and other allied professionals contributes to local economies across the state.
+Since 2002, Energy Trust has cumulatively added $10.4 billion to Oregon’s economy, including $3.3 billion in wages, $549.2 million in small business income and employment equivalent to 74,000 full-time jobs.
+Our network of more than 1,600 trade ally contractors and other allied professionals contributes to local economies across the state.

 Energy Trust has helped Oregonians avoid emitting 22.3 million tons of carbon dioxide emissions—the equivalent of removing more than 5 million cars from our roads for one year.
 (See our methodology)

 Cumulatively, we have saved and generated enough clean electricity to power all of the homes in Multnomah County and heat all the homes in Lane County.

 Through state legislation, tariffs and other requirements, Energy Trust is funded by customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
 Customers of all five utilities pay a dedicated percentage of their utility bills to support a variety of energy efficiency and renewable energy services and programs.

 Oregon law requires customers of Portland General Electric and Pacific Power to pay a three percent public purpose charge.
 Under its agreement with the Oregon Public Utility Commission, Energy Trust receives and invests some of the funds generated by the public purpose charge to support energy-efficiency projects and assist with the above market costs of new renewable resources.
 Find out more information about Energy Trust.